BuilderIO/builder/README.md

 ## Why Builder.io?

-Hard-coding pages and layouts for content that needs constant testing and iteration, such as marketing pages, e-commerce sites, etc leads to strain on teams to constantly keep up with ever changing needs and tests leading to a mess of code and releases
+Hardcoding layouts for frequently changing content bottlenecks your team and makes releases messy

 Using an API-driven UI allows you to: